isomerpages/moe-yuminpri/_our-parents-portal/Sexuality Education.md

 require guidance so that they can respond with discernment to the sexual messages in the media and other sources.</p>
 <p>7.&nbsp;&nbsp; &nbsp;Sexuality Education (SEd) lessons are taught as part
-of CCE at Primary 5 and 6.
-In SEd, students learn to understand the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.</p>
+of CCE (FTGP) at Primary 5 and 6.
+Through these lessons, students will learn healthy ways to manage the physiological, social and emotional in their growing years.
+They learn to build healthy and rewarding relationships with others, including those with members of the opposite sex.
+Students are guided to make wise, informed and responsible decisions to keep themselves safe from sexuality-related risks.</p>
 <p>Please click <a href="/files/YMPS%20SEd%20lesson%20plan.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>&nbsp;to
 view the lesson plan for Primary 5 &amp; 6.</p>
 <p><strong>Information for Parents:</strong>
 </p>
 <p>Parents may opt their children out of the Sexuality Education lessons,
-and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
+and/or supplementary Sexuality Education programmes by MOE-approved external providers.</p>
 <p>Parents who wish to opt their children out of the <strong>Sexuality Education lessons</strong> need
 to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/Opt%20out%20form.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.
-The completed opt-out form is to be submitted by <strong><em>30/06/2023</em></strong>.</p>
+This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/Opt_Out_Form_2024.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.
+The completed opt-out form is to be submitted by <strong><em>28/06/2024</em></strong>.</p>
 <p>Parents can contact the school at 67811262 for discussion or to seek clarification
 about the school’s sexuality education programme.</p>